luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-vnet-service-endpoint-rule-overview.md

 ### <a name="azure-portal-steps"></a>Passos do portal do Azure

-1. Inicie sessão para o [portal do Azure][http-azure-portal-link-ref-477t].
+1. Inicie sessão no [Portal do Azure][http-azure-portal-link-ref-477t].

 2. Em seguida, navegue até ao portal para **servidores SQL** &gt; **Firewall / redes virtuais**.